RetroPie/RetroPie-Docs/docs/Optimization-for-Nintendo-64.md

 ## Hardware and Configuration

-A Raspberry Pi 3 is highly suggested to maximuz
+A Raspberry Pi 3 is highly suggested to maximize performance

 ### Overclocking